UniFormal/ESSLLI2019/issue-with-unknown-brackets.md

 This was caused by the MMT setup cloning the `master` branch of the repository `urtheories`, which defines the meta-logic we are using.
-We needed a the devel branch instead.
+We needed the `devel` branch instead.

 Fresh installs do not have the problem anymore.